Kenneth Harrison (serial killer): Imprisonment and suicide

 After spending only six days at MCI-Walpole, Harrison was transferred to the Bridgewater State Hospital for treatment, where he remained for more than a decade.
 Sometime in early 1989, he was informed by staff members that he was due to a transfer to MCI-Concord, after which Harrison supposedly spiraled into a depression.
 Despite this, he was left largely unmonitored.

-On April 20, 1989, Harrison was found slumped on the floor of his room by staff members and quickly transported to St. Luke's Hospital in Middleborough, where he subsequently passed away.
+On April 20, 1989, Harrison was found slumped on the floor of his room by staff members and quickly transported to St. Luke's Hospital in Middleborough, where he subsequently died.
 An autopsy confirmed that he had deliberately taken an overdose of Elavil, an antidepressant which he had been prescribed.
 The hospital received heavy criticism for its handling of the case and for previous suicides that taken place there since 1987, but the hospital's labor union later released a statement claiming that a high-ranking official without medical training had ordered them to lessen the surveillance on Harrison.
 This claim was denied by Wesley Profit, Bridgerwater's chief clinical psychologist, who claimed that he had personally made the decision not to place him on suicide watch.
 According to him, Harrison's suicide attempt was not the result of his depression, but an attempt to embarrass hospital staff that gone awry.